15 October 2025

 Now, a correct sort

 With this sort, accented characters are taken into account and sorted appropriately.
-The Oracle NLSSORT function is used to ensure the correct sort order.
-The NLS_SORT parameter is set to swiss, as this setting accommodates most languages with Latin characters.
+The Oracle NLSSORT function ensures the correct order.
+The NLS_SORT parameter is set to swiss, as this setting accommodates most Latin-based languages.

 order by nlssort(country_name, 'NLS_SORT = swiss');